alexcrichton/paste/README.md

 		</div>

 And as long as your template has `<%= sprockets_include_tag %>`, the right javascript concatenation will be generated for you.

+See configuration below for details, but if `:expand_includes` is true, then `sprockets_include_tag` is equivalent to `javascript_include_tag 'jquery', 'foo/bar', 'foo'`.
+Otherwise, if `:expand_includes` is false, the three files will be concatenated into a file with a unique name, and it will be the only one served on the page

+## Configuration

+You can configure the packager through `Sprockets::Packager.options`.
+The following are recognized options:

+* `:load_path` - an array of relative/absolute paths of where to load the sprockets from.
+Sprockets are interpreted as relative from any one of these paths.
+Default: `['app/javascripts']`
+* `:destination` - This is the destination of generated sprockets to go.
+Default: `'public/javascripts'`
+* `:root` - This is the root option passed to Sprockets::Secretary.
+Default: `Rails.root`
+* `:tmp_path` - This is the absolute/relative place to place any generated files like ERB templates.
+Default `'tmp/sprockets-cache'`
+* `:watch_changes` - Values as to whether to watch the file system for changes.
+If `true`, this will regenerate all necessary sprockets on each request.
+Default: `Rails.env.development?`
+* `:expand_includes` - Value as to whether to expand javascript includes or to compact them into one asset.
+Default: `Rails.env.development?`
+* `:serve_assets` - Value as to whether a Rack component should be installed to serve all static assets.
+This is useful for deployments on Heroku where the `public/` directory is not writeable.
+If this is used, the `:destination` is changed to `tmp/javascripts` and assets are served from there.
+Default: `false`

+All configuration should be done in `config/application.rb` or `config/environments/*.rb`.

 ## License